langdoc/KSCTC/README.md

 ## Corpus statistics
-Focus of our work so far has been on the Kildin Saami (sjd) subset.
-Akkala Saami (sia) and Skolt Saami (sms) data are still only rudamentally included.
+Focus of our work so far has been on the Kildin Saami (sjd) subset in contemporary orthography.
+Genetz's original texts are not fully complete yet.
+Akkala Saami (sia) and Skolt Saami (sms) data are not included yet.

 The following table provides an overview of the included data and the state of their completion.
 Below are more explanations of this table.